probmods/webppl-viz/README.md

 ### Data types

-We adopt the following nomenclature for data types: `c` stands for categorical variables and `r` for real variables (for now, ordinal variables count as categorical).
+First, a bit of notation: `c` stands for categorical variables and `r` for real variables (for now, ordinal variables count as categorical).

-Some examples:
+Some examples of types for different supports:

 - Every support element is an integer → type is `c`
 - Every support element is an integer → type is `r`